aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # {{ page.title }}

 # Chest 2 - Ancestral Legendary Aspect
+- After Immobilize wears off, enemies are Slowed by [40 - 60%] for 4 seconds. x1
+- Attacking enemies with a Basic Skill increases the damage of your next Core Skill cast by [5 - 10%], up to 30%. x1
 - Ball Lightning orbits around you and deals x [15 - 25%] increased damage. x1
+- Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds. x1
 - Becoming Injured while Crowd Controlled grants you Unstoppable for 4 seconds.
 This effect has a [40 - 20] second Cooldown. x1
 - Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x1
 - Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal. x1
+- Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it. x1
 - Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy. x1
 - When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
 While standing in the bubble players are Immune.
 Can only occur once every 90 seconds. x2
 - When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds. x1